Q: What is Prevent20?

 Q: How do higher tobacco taxes help countries get closer to meeting their smoking prevalence reduction target and SDG commitment to reduce premature mortality from NCDs?

 A: The SDGs are the first development goals at the international level that explicitly include a target on NCDs.
 As a result, countries have committed to reducing premature mortality from NCDs by one-third by 2030.
 Tobacco use is a key risk factor that greatly contributes to the NCD burden, and countries have also committed to meeting the WHO’s target of reducing smoking prevalence by 30% by 2025.
-But commitments are not enough without action: higher tobacco taxes to reduce and prevent tobacco use must be at the center of in-country strategies.

 Q: Do we know by how much tobacco taxes need to be raised to reduce smoking prevalence by 30% by 2025 and get countries closer to meeting the SDG goal on NCDs?